jasonicarter/jasonicarter.github.io/about.md

 Dammit Jim, I'm a Software Engineer not a...
 </p>
 <p>
-I'm Jason Carter, a sometimes language polyglot on the computer, a has-been volunteer computer teacher and a wanna-be expert in something.
-Oh, and I believe in <a href="https://en.wikipedia.org/wiki/Fail-fast" target="_blank"> failing fast</a> as defined on wikipedia.
-And in my personal and professional life, I want to be:
+I'm Jason Carter, a sometimes language polyglot on the computer, a has-been volunteer computer teacher and a wanna-be expert in Deep Learning.
+Oh, and I believe in <a href="https://en.wikipedia.org/wiki/Fail-fast" target="_blank"> failing fast</a> as defined by wikipedia.
+In my personal and professional life, I want to be:
 </p>

 <blockquote>